Flu Season: 8 Tips for Staying Healthy

-With the start of flu season upon us, it is important to keep you and your loved ones protected this year from the influenza
+With flu season upon us, it is important to keep you and your loved ones protected this year from the influenza

-For a healthier flu season, follow these 8 simple guidelines:
+For a healthier flu season, follow these eight simple tips:

 - The first step for staying healthy during flu season is is to get your flu vaccine every year starting at six months of age.